If seeing a dermatologist isn’t an option then try these easy suggestions:

 Good luck!
 Xxxposted over 5 years ago

 I hated my skin for the longest time.
 My mom wouldn’t let me get makeup to cover it up and she wouldn’t let me shop for any type of solution because she thought that was too grown up for her little girl.
 Anyways, I finally got my hands on St. Ives Apricot Scrub Blemish & Blackhead Control.
 I’ve been switching between Clinique and St. Ives.
-As a last resort I would see a dermatologist.posted about 5 years ago
+As a last resort I would see a dermatologist.posted over 5 years ago